 Clinical experiences have historically been comprised of regular 8 hour days Monday-Friday; however, as the hours of sonography departments extend, students will likely be expected to work some afternoon shifts or weekend days as required.

 Clinical term 1 occurs in early July to late August of the first year.
-This 7 week clinical may occur at one site or may be divided between 2-3 sites to assure a well-balanced experience.
+Over this 7 week period, students will complete the equivalent of 3 weeks of clinical.
+This clinical may occur at one site or may be divided between 2-3 sites to assure a well-balanced experience.

 Clinical terms 2, 3 and 4 occur in the final year of the program.
 Each rotation is 13 weeks in length and spans January through June for single option students followed by a rotation late August through November for dual option students.
 In order to assure an adequate variety of clinical experiences, each of these terms is divided into 2 distinct rotations of 6-7 weeks in length.
 Students are expected to attend two of these rotations in a site outside of the lower mainland.